marievcarter/PlantTracker/README.md

 # Plant Tracker

-A site for managing your plants.
-Here you can keep track of plants and their care instructions, create recurring calendar events for tasks like watering, and identify unknown plants with the plant identifier page.
+A site for managing my plants.
+Currently only tracks my personal plants, but will eventually be extended to support multiple users., and

+Add new plants, information such as care instruction, and recurring calendar events for watering, repotting, and fertilizer.

+A plant indentification page is in the works.

 ## Working Features